Short Run and Bridge Manufacturing Services

 This could be particularly useful in the current environment where keeping the kids entertained has sometimes been a challenge.
 3D printing potentially offers hours if not days of quiet entertainment.

-If you like playing Warhammer, constructing miniature railways or wargaming scenarios, 3d printing offers the perfect alternative to buying expensive scenery kits or spending hours upon hours constructing sets by hand.
+If you like playing Warhammer, constructing miniature railways or wargaming scenarios, 3d printing offers the perfect alternative to buying expensive scenery kits or spending hours upon hours constructing sets or making miniature characters by hand.
 Just dream up your scenery, customize it however you want, set it to print, add some paint and other finishing touches and you’re done!

 You’ll have more unique and interesting set pieces for your games in no time.

 Do you love fidget toys, like fidget spinners, fidget cubes, spinning tops and more?
 What if you could design your own that were completely unique?

 3D printing is perfectly suited to this sort of application.
 Just check out the “gear cube” for instance:

 The file for this gear cube is available on Thingiverse